systematic-uol/systematic-uol.github.io/docs/about-systematic/commons-structure.md

 ## Tags
-Pages on the commons are assigned tags that can be used to discover related resources.
+Pages on the commons are assigned tags according to several categories (examples in below table).
 <br> **[Visit the full tag index here](../tags.md).**
-<br><br> Examples of tags:

 | Category                 | Tags                                           |
 | ------------------------ | ---------------------------------------------- |